 Marketing budget allocation in 6 steps

 You’re ready to allocate your budget once you’ve decided how much you plan to spend on your marketing.
-Essentially, you can break down your allocation process into 6 easy to execute steps.
+Essentially, you can break down your allocation process into ten easy-to-execute steps.

 Before you set out to do anything, you must have clear goals.
 Budgeting is no different.
-You must define and clearly articulate what you’re trying to achieve.
+You must define and clearly articulate what you’re trying to achieve, of course, with your target audience in mind.

 You’ll want to write down SMART goals and tape them to your computer screen.
 They will serve as your true north throughout your marketing budget process.
 It’s the most critical step on this list because it should guide every budgeting decision you make.